CaioLira18/Project_Spotify_REACT/README.md

 <img src="/photos/MusicPage.png" alt="Search Page" width="600"/>

 ## © License
-This project is for educational purposes only and is not affiliated with Spotify.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.